Center for the Arts

 FOR IMMEDIATE RELEASE

-Pima Community College Music presents PCC Wind Ensemble in concert
+Pima Community College Music presents PCC Wind Ensemble with Canyon del Oro High School Concert Band in a joint spring concert

 where: PCC Center for the Arts Proscenium Theatre, West Campus, 2202 West Anklam Road, Tucson, AZ 85709-0225